midlantica/LovelyBunchOfCoconuts/content/profiles/heroes/rose-wilder-lane.md

 ## Rose Wilder Lane

-Lane chronicled frontier self-reliance in _The Discovery of Freedom_, showing how voluntary order built America long before the New Deal's parasitic bureaucracies moved in.
+Lane chronicled frontier self-reliance in The Discovery of Freedom, showing how voluntary order built America long before the New Deal's parasitic bureaucracies moved in.
 Her stories remind us who really tamed the wilderness—without a single subsidy.